Sourcing & Supplier Relations

-Each supplier’s responses are used to judge whether or not that supplier has programs and/or procedures in place to address potential risks for labor and human rights related deficiencies.
+Each supplier’s responses are used to judge whether that supplier has programs and/or procedures in place to address potential risks for labor and human rights related deficiencies.

-Since implementing the Labor and Human Rights program in 2015, we have conducted over 200 onsite audits in countries identified as high risk for potential human rights violations.
-No critical observations have been found.
+Since implementing the Labor and Human Rights program in 2015, we have conducted 234 onsite audits in countries identified as high risk for potential human rights violations.
 We track audit-related corrective and preventative actions to completion.

 Additionally, we maintain a “Speak Up” tool (msdethics.com) for any employee, supplier or business partner to report concerns, including those related to labor and human rights issues.